These 10 Ways to Add Farmhouse Charm to Your Kitchen can quickly add a touch of rustic flair.

 Rustic Primitive Accessories

-Scattering rustic accessories such as stoneware pitchers, chicken wire accents, wooden kitchen utensils, cast iron dinner bell, and primitive kitchen utensils help add a touch of country charm.
+Scattering rustic accessories such as stoneware pitchers, chicken wire accents, wooden kitchen utensils, cast iron dinner bells, and primitive kitchen utensils help add a touch of country charm.

 A Touch of Nature